thatdevgirl/woocommerce-tiered-flat-rate/wc-tiered-shipping/readme.txt

 1. Screenshot of "Tiered Shipping" setup as an enabled shipping method in WooCommerce Settings.
 This can be found by going to WooCommerce > Settings > Shipping in the WP admin.

 == Changelog ==

+= 3.2 =
+* Tested plugin compatibility with WP core 6.5.
+* Added WooCommerce as a required plugin (a new feature as of WP core 6.5).

 = 3.1 =
 * Tested plugin on WP core 5.7.